mendsxyz/Jota/README.md

-# Jota - A Note Taking Web App
+# Jotr - A Note Taking Web App

-Welcome to Jota, a simple and intuitive web application designed to help you organize your thoughts, ideas, and memos with ease.
+Welcome to Jotr, a simple and intuitive web application designed to help you organize your thoughts, ideas, and memos with ease.

 ## Features